urbit/developers.urbit.org/content/blog/dev-workflows.md

 ## [`~rabsef-bicrym`](https://urbit.org/ids/~rabsef-bicrym)

+- What do you work on primarily in Urbit?

-(a) Primarily i work on userspace applications that express the breadth of the promise that Urbit brings to potential users.
+    Primarily I work on userspace applications that express the breadth of the promise that Urbit brings to potential users.

+- What does your typical working environment look like?

-(b) my working environment is VS code and one folder.
-I have 6 panes - 4 of code, 2 of wet and zod in terminal.
+    My working environment is [VSCode](https://code.visualstudio.com/) and one folder.
+I have 6 panes - 4 of code, 2 of `~wet` and `~zod` in terminal.
 The panes are in 2x3 arrangement.
 Sometimes I add additional panes.
 Basically top left is always the Agent, top right is "other agents and additional errata", middle left is sur files, middle right is lull, hoon, zuse, other sys files, bottom panes are left zod right wet.

+- Is there something particularly cool or compelling you have figured out that eases your workflow?

-(c) the biggest thing for me is building my desks replete with all of the mar files they need by hand and then using |new-desk %whatever which is available [https://github.com/urbit/urbit/pull/5360](https://github.com/urbit/urbit/pull/5360) and will be in next/arvo when released
+    The biggest thing for me is building my desks replete with all of the mar files they need by hand and then using |new-desk %whatever which is available [https://github.com/urbit/urbit/pull/5360](https://github.com/urbit/urbit/pull/5360) and will be in next/arvo when released

-(d) A hoon-first UI system would make me a single person full stack dev shop.

-does that help? do you want more, less, different?

-(c) further: If you just build all your desks with everything they need you don't have to get smacked with "what desks do I merge in here" which I find intensely annoying

-also it's wasteful of files u don't need which just makes downloading your agent take longer
+    Further: If you just build all your desks with everything they need you don't have to get smacked with "what desks do I merge in here" which I find intensely annoying.
+(Also it's wasteful of files you don't need which just makes downloading your agent take longer.)

-is bad practice

-Another point here: When reading the engine pattern I find it helpful to have 2 panes of the same agent open side by side

-in one pane you're seeing go-abet:go-able:go-past:go-fish:(go-abed 1 ~) and the other you're tracking back thru to each one of those functions

-The pattern is very efficient for some things and is in use in a lot of tlon stuff and core, so reading it is important
+    Another point here: When reading the engine pattern I find it helpful to have 2 panes of the same agent open side by side.
+In one pane you're seeing `go-abet`:`go-able`:`go-past`:`go-fish`:`(go-abed 1 ~)` and the other you're tracking back thru to each one of those functions.
+The pattern is very efficient for some things and is in use in a lot of Tlon stuff and core, so reading it is important.

-and I find that to be the best way
+- What would you like to see soon that would make doing what you do easier?

+    A hoon-first UI system would make me a single person full stack dev shop.

 ---

 ## [`~palfun-foslup`](https://urbit.org/ids/~palfun-foslup)

-primarily
+- What do you work on primarily in Urbit?

-kernel development for tlon, userspace development in my spare time
+    Primarily kernel development for Tlon, userspace development in my spare time.

-typical working environment
+- What does your typical working environment look like?

-vscode with hoon syntax highlighting and a slightly borked tabnine install. no other hoon-writing-related assists otherwise. manual cp -RL and |commit into fakeships in a tmux session
+    VSCode with Hoon syntax highlighting and a slightly borked [tabnine](https://www.tabnine.com/) install.
+No other hoon-writing-related assists otherwise.
+Manual `cp -RL` and `|commit` into fakeships in a `tmux` session.

-cool or compelling
+- Is there something particularly cool or compelling you have figured out that eases your workflow?

-simply learn to live with the pain
+    Simply learn to live with the pain.

-like to see soon
+- What would you like to see soon that would make doing what you do easier?

-i don't feel like i particularly need it, but hoon ide would be a _lot_ of fun. powerthesaurus integration and everything
+    I don't feel like I particularly need it, but Hoon IDE would be a _lot_ of fun:  [Power Thesaurus](https://www.powerthesaurus.org/) integration and everything

-to clarify on the "learn to live" point: i don't actually think the manual stuff is all that painful. takes me just a quick second or two to copy things in once it's all set up. "desk building" from the *-dev pkg directories is dumb and trimming it down is worth the effort, but also not that hard if you know what you're looking at

-i realize this is a hot take (^:
+To clarify on the "learn to live" point:  I don't actually think the manual stuff is all that painful.
+It takes me just a quick second or two to copy things in once it's all set up.
+"Desk building" from the `*-dev` package directories is dumb and trimming it down is worth the effort, but also not that hard if you know what you're looking at.
+I realize this is a hot take `(^:`.